mmmpoa/QRCode-Manual-Grid-Editor/README.md

 3. Click on the grid to toggle cells between black and white.
 4. Use the "Reset Grid" button to clear the grid and start over.

-## Hosting on GitHub Pages
-1. Clone this repository.
-2. Push the files to your GitHub repository.
-3. Enable GitHub Pages in the repository settings.

 ## Live Demo
 Check out the live demo [here](https://your-username.github.io/your-repo-name).